 The Holy Spirit is Another Comforter

 A Greek theologian, Dr. Kyriakos Stavrinides explained this very important word “another“ to the Worldwide Church of God ministers in the Philippines sometime in 1993-1994.
-The word “another” comes from the Greek word “allos” which really means “another” of the same quality and status — just like the Son of God, just like Jesus Christ, the Comforter.
+He said that there are two Greek words that Jesus could have used for the word “another” namely, “allos” which means another of the same quality and status and “heteros“ which means another of a different quality and status.

-In other words, Jesus is the Comforter and the Holy Spirit is ANOTHER Comforter of the same quality and status whom Jesus sent when he went back up to heaven.
+Jesus is the Comforter and the Holy Spirit is ANOTHER Comforter of the same quality and status whom Jesus sent when he went back up to heaven.
 They are one with the Father.
-The Father and the Son are in us to comfort us through the Holy Spirit.
+The Father and the Son are in us because the Holy Spirit is in us to comfort us, guide us and lead us until Christ be formed in us.

 There is no doubt in my mind — the Holy Spirit is God!